williamcastelan/CafeChat/README.md

 ```
 $ git clone git@github.com:apzhang7/CafeChat.git
 ```

-2. Open up Ren'Py and move CafeChat into the file location.
+2. Open up latest Ren'Py folder and move CafeChat into the file location.

-3. Refresh and click CafeChat.
+3. Open the renpy application, then refresh and click CafeChat.

 5. Launch the project.